btg-mobile/mobile-challenge/README.md

 ## Clean Architecture Design Pattern

-Clean architecture provides a modular implementation of the features, making code decoupled with this design pattern will help if we need to change technology in future, also helps in code reuse and unit-test writing.
+The **Clean Architecture** provides a modular implementation of the features, making code decoupled with this design pattern will help if we need to change technology in the future, also helps in code reuse and unit-test writing.

 ![clean architecture image](pictures/clean-architecture.png)